MC Oluomo

-Musiliu Akinsanya (born 14 March 1975) popularly known as MC Oluomo is the head of the Lagos state branch of the National Union of Road Transport Workers.
-He is regarded as Lagos state's richest and illustrious thug agbero.
+Musiliu Akinsanya (born 14 March 1975) popularly known as MC Oluomo was the head of the Lagos state branch of the National Union of Road Transport Workers.
+He is regarded as Lagos state's richest and most illustrious thug agbero.

 MC Oluomo was born in Oshodi, Lagos, Nigeria.
-He originally hails from Kwara State.
+He originally hails from Lagos State.
 He had primary level of education and dropped out of school because of his father's death.
 He ran away from home at the age of 13 and started working as a bus driver.
 He became the head of a motor park in Oshodi and finally rose to become the most influential agbero in Oshodi before he emerged as the chairman of the National Union of Road Transport Workers in Lagos.

 At an All Progressives Congress campaign event in Lagos in 2019, MC Oluomo was stabbed by someone thought to be loyal to the then outgoing Lagos State governor, Akinwumi Ambode whose re-election bid had been thwarted.